Organ Donation Process

 The organ donation process helps save thousands of lives every year in the United States.
 Organ donors provide life-saving organs and tissues to patients suffering from severe organ failure, giving recipients a second chance at life.

 Understanding the organ donation process can help families make informed decisions and encourage more Americans to register as donors.
+Whether you are considering becoming a donor yourself, discussing your wishes with family members, or researching transplant options, knowing how the process works can provide valuable clarity and peace of mind.

 What Is Organ Donation?